alexarguello/alexarguello/README.md

 ### 👋 Hello there!
-I'm Alex (@alexarguello), a Java enthusiast exploring the exciting worlds of AI, Accessibility and Enterprise development.
+I'm Alex (@alexarguello), a software engineer exploring the exciting worlds of AI, Accessibility and Enterprise development.

 ### 👀 I'm deeply interested in:
 - ☕ Crafting robust and scalable enterprise applications with Java